 National

-Memorial Day Weekend Gas Prices 2026: What to Expect
+Memorial Day Weekend Gas Prices 2026: $4.48 National Average Forecast

 Expect pump prices to stay elevated through the holiday and likely tick higher in the week leading up to it.
 Here is what is driving the forecast and where gas will still be relatively cheap.